 - A. Each student must notify the Health Occupations Coordinator at 315-963-4283 when they will be late or absent from class prior to the start of class.
 This includes calling in during inclement weather days. - B. A student who does not call in prior to the start of class and does not "show" up for class (no call/no show) will receive a failure for the day.
 The failure is based on the student's lack of demonstrating proper communication skills and sense of responsibility.
 A failure for the day due to a "no call/no show" means that the student cannot make up quizzes scheduled for that day and a grade of "0" will be received for homework due that day.
 Final Exams It is expected that all students will be in attendance for final exams.
 If a student is absent on the day of a final exam, they must appeal for a make-up exam and meet with the PN lead instructor or coordinator.
 Extreme extenuating circumstances will have to be documented.
 Appeals will not automatically be granted.
 If the appeal is denied, the student will receive a "0" for the final exam grade. - C. A student arriving late to classes should report to the classroom and sign in.
-They will be given a late slip that is their pass into class.
-Teachers should require and request this late slip and send students to the office if they do not have the late slip.
-This applies to all daytime courses. - D. Students who have not called to notify their teacher that they will be late prior to the start of class will not be allowed to take any exam or quiz that is administered prior to their arrival and will receive a "0" for that exam or quiz. - E. Time missed due to arriving late, leaving early or absenteeism is recorded in minutes, hours, days.
+They will be given a late slip that is their pass into class. - D. Students who have not called to notify their teacher that they will be late prior to the start of class will not be allowed to take any exam or quiz that is administered prior to their arrival and will receive a "0" for that exam or quiz. - E. Time missed due to arriving late, leaving early or absenteeism is recorded in minutes, hours, days.
 Time absent is recorded in 15-minute intervals.
 Therefore, if a student arrives for class 5 minutes late, it is recorded as 15 minutes late.
 If a student is 20 minutes late, it is recorded as 30 minutes late.
+Students found to be dishonest in recording arrival and departure times will receive an academic misconduct warning.
+Three academic misconduct warning can result in termination from the program.